r-c-f/waynergy/README.md

 ninja install
 ```

+- Some distributions may not provide the required headers in the main
+packages of the listed prerequisites.
+Be sure to check for `-dev` or
+`-devel` variants if this is the case.
-Note that KDE users may need to adjust the absolute path in `waynergy.desktop`
+- KDE users may need to adjust the absolute path in `waynergy.desktop`
 to satisfy kwin's trust checks; a mismatch will prevent the server from
 offering the required interface.